-6.4 Calling upon information sourced from a residents' questionnaire, our own observations, photographic evidence and published reports, the Flood Action Group has compiled an evidence base about the causes of the flooding and have some preliminary remedial measures to propose.
+- 6.4 Calling upon information sourced from a residents' questionnaire, our own observations, photographic evidence and published reports, the Flood Action Group has compiled an evidence base about the causes of the flooding and have some preliminary remedial measures to propose.
 Much of this evidence is reproduced in Appendix 1.
 Watton has suffered a series of surface water and highways drain flooding events over recent years.
 The whole of Watton is served by a ditch system of roughly 5km in length which runs from the east of the town on the Norwich Road turning south and west and then north at the Cranswick factory before crossing the B1108 and making its way to the Watton Brook.
-Development has taken place in areas of known risk and, while these may have Sustainable Drainage Systems (SuDS) meeting the LLFA guidelines, flooding has still happened on one of these developments during the storms of 2016 and on another in 2020, as described in paragraphs 3.2 and in appendix 1.
+Development has taken place in areas of known risk and, while these may have Sustainable Drainage Systems (SuDS) meeting the LLFA guidelines, flooding has still - happened on one of these developments during the storms of 2016 and on another in 2020, as described in paragraphs 3.2 and in appendix 1. - 6.5 Policy WTN1 seeks to manage flood risk arising from new developments in the Plan area.
+Technical guidance on the management of flood risk and Sustainable Drainage systems (SuDS) for new developments is available from the following organisations and agencies: - Department for Environment, Food & Rural Affairs; - The Environment Agency; - Norfolk County Council (Lead Local Flood Authority); and - The Construction Industry Research and Information Association.